 Planning and Research staff are represented on most college committees and advisory groups along with non-profit and community agencies within Mecklenburg county.
-The staff has also made numerous presentations of their work to various national professional associations affiliated with the research and business communities.
+Our staff has also made numerous presentations of our work to various national professional associations affiliated with the research and business communities.

-research approval applications received before the 3rd Friday of each month will be considered at the next research approval meeting
+Research approval applications received before the third Friday of each month will be considered at the next research approval meeting.

 In most cases, data will be available for the researcher within one month from the beginning of the data retrieval process.
 The researcher will be notified if data retrieval will take longer than one month.

-College and Career Readiness (CCR) – includes students taking foundational skills courses in basic reading, writing, and math, GED preparation, Adult High School, English as a Second Language, career exploration, and work readiness, occupational training and academic skill development
+Basic Skills; College and Career Readiness (CCR); Literacy: include students taking foundational skills courses in basic reading, writing, and math, GED preparation, Adult High School, English as a Second Language, career exploration and work readiness, occupational training, and academic skill development

-Full-Time Equivalent (FTE) – for Curriculum, total curriculum credit hours taken by all students divided by 512; for Extension, total Extension hours taken by all students divided by 688.
-For more information on FTE, please visit the Compliance and Audit webpage.
+Full-Time Equivalent (FTE): for curriculum, total curriculum credit hours taken by all students divided by 512; for Extension, total Extension hours taken by all students divided by 688.
+For more information on full time equivalent, please visit the Compliance and Audit webpage.

 Institutional Research – focuses on providing data to inform campus decision-making and planning

-Self-Supported – classes that are not reported to the state for budget FTE since the cost of conducting the course is paid by the students enrolled
+Self-Supported: classes that are not reported to the state for budget full time equivalent since the cost of conducting the course is paid by the students enrolled